-We offer two types of floor panels:
+We offer two primary types of floor panels:

 Uninsulated floor panels: The simplest panel, typically built with dimensional lumber, I-joists, and LVL rim boards, with a layer of glued and screwed, tongue-and-groove plywood on top.